We all know the obvious things that hurt your credit score.

-Usually the fee is less than $100.
-You can contact the library and pay the past due balance, in some cases they will remove the negative item from your credit report entirely.
+Usually, the fee is less than $100.
+You can contact the library and pay the past due balance; in some cases, they will remove the negative item from your credit report entirely.

 4. Unpaid Parking Tickets

-Just like library fees, if you have multiple unpaid parking tickets the city may report them to the credit bureau as a collection account.
+Just like library fees, if you have multiple unpaid parking tickets, the city may report them to the credit bureau as a collection account.
 It’s important to take care of all tickets, not just to keep from having a warrant for your arrest but also to stop further collection efforts.

 5. A Single Late Payment

 Some people think that just one late payment won’t affect their credit score that much.
-However, that couldn’t be farther from the truth.
+However, that couldn’t be further from the truth.
 All it takes is a single late payment to plummet your FICO score.

-Late payments are part of your payment history which has the biggest impact on your overall credit rating (35%).
-The older a payment becomes the less it affects your score.
-You can try to get a late payment removed by disputing it, but if you’re unsuccessful the only thing that will help you is time.
+Late payments are part of your payment history, which has the biggest impact on your overall credit rating (35%).
+The older a payment becomes, the less it affects your score.
+You can try to get a late payment removed by disputing it, but if you’re unsuccessful, the only thing that will help you is time.

 6. Cancelling Old Credit Cards

 The average age of your open accounts makes up 15% of your credit score.
 Some people make the mistake of closing old credit accounts because they never use them and are surprised to see their credit score drop.